charles-hollenbeck/minimalistic-coding-jekyll-theme/README.md

 1. Copy ```_layouts```, ```css```, ```config.yml``` and ```index.html``` into your root jekyll directory.

-2. Edit config.yml to include your Timezone/Site Name
+2. Edit config.yml to include your Timezone/Site Name/Github Username/Author Name

-3. Edit the copyright and github link in ```_layouts/default.html``` on line 19

 3. Serve it up with ```jekyll server``` or build it with ```jekyll build```!